ApplefaceLisa/WebDev/JavaScript/readme.md

 - Closure

-  a closure is simply an outer function that returns an inner function.
+  A closure is simply an outer function that returns an inner function.
 Doing this creates a mechanism to return an enclosed scope on demand.

   Closures have access to the outer function’s variable even after the outer function returns.